Neurodiversity Celebration Week: Darya Chernikhova

 It’s Neurodiversity Celebration Week 13–19 March 2023; will you be doing anything to raise awareness?

-I'm an oddball and an acquired taste.
-I've started telling people I'm neurodivergent as early as reasonably possible in a professional relationship.
+I'm an oddball.
+I've started telling people that I'm neurodivergent as early as reasonably possible in a professional relationship.
 It doesn't help me succeed, but it does help me feel better about the process.
-I feel that announcing myself helps to normalise difference and makes the world a better place.
+I feel that announcing myself helps normalise difference and makes the world a better place.
 I tend not to do special things for specific occasions, but I do appreciate those occasions refreshing awareness and strength in my person.

 As a neurodivergent person studying science, are there any challenges you have faced?